ololduck/xpose-generator/README.md

 Here be samples (and dragons):

     Title: This is my test page
+    Order: 1
     ## Hello, world

     Hello, world.
 I am writing some stuff in markdown.
     [This is a link to another page, with header][hello.html#title]

+*note*: if you have many pages, set the `Order: <incremental_number>` property, so the pages will be in that order on the navigation menu.

 If you have images, etc...
 Just put it in `content/` with everything else.

-So you have (approximately, you may have more files in `content/`...) this structure:
+So you have (approximately, you may have more files in `content/`...) this
+structure:

     [paul@styx:xpose] master ± tree
     .